1. Home

 Not all businesses in the construction industry are the same—some focus on building, while others specialise in plumbing, electrical works, and roofing, among others.
 Remember that your particular circumstances dictate how you should structure your business.

 For instance, if you have big projects, it may be better to set up your business as a limited company instead of a sole trader or partnership.
-Talk to a team of accountants for construction from Sterlinx Global to know what suits your needs best.
+Talk to a team of accountants for construction to know what suits your needs best.

 2. Estimate Projects Correctly